Fenniarail

 Fenniarail Oy is a private Finnish freight railway operator founded in 2009.
 The company was granted its operating certificate in 2015.
 In 2019, the company had a market share of less than two percent, with the state-owned VR Group having the rest of the market.
-The company operates using six class Dr18 diesel locomotives and one class Sr3 electric locomotive, and has two more Sr3 locomotives on order.
+The company operates using six class Dr18 diesel locomotives and three class Sr3 electric locomotives, and has two more class Sr3 locomotives on order that are expected to be delivered in 2027.

+In 2026, the company announced that it would be moving its headquarters to Kouvola, Finland, where it is constructing a €6.4 million facility to house its traffic and maintenance operations.